 Mad River Fiber Arts is a full service fiber processing mini mill.
 Our brand new equipment is manufactured by Belfast Mini Mills, in Prince Edward Island, Canada.
 We can handle your raw fiber from washing through yarn and every step in between.
-We process all wool types, fine wools such as Merino, Cormo and Rambouillet to courser wools such as Icelandic Lopi, alpaca, llama, mohair and angora bunny.
+We process all wool types, fine wools such as Merino, Cormo and Rambouillet to courser wools such as Icelandic, alpaca, llama, mohair and angora bunny.
 Sorry, we do not process pet hair or fiber that was stored with mothballs.

 The carder is considered the heart of the mill.
 If washing, drying, picking, conditioning and fiber separating have been done well the fiber will literally glide through the carder to create beautiful roving, batts or bumps.
 The carder will also blend fibers thoroughly, drop any additional vegetable matter and short fibers.
 If you are a handspinner or felter you may choose to have roving or bumps made from your fiber, otherwise, let’s move onto spinning.

 If you want your fiber spun into yarn we move onto the Drawframe.
 The Drawframe takes the roving from the carder runs it through a series of rollers which attenuate and combine the rovings to produce a smooth and consistent roving ready for spinning.